chiminey/chiminey/README.rst

 The Bioscience Data Platform
 ----------------------------

-Chiminey is a key product of the `Bioscience Data Platform project: Tardis in the Cloud Project <http://bioscience-data-platform.tumblr.com/>`_, which is project beween Monash University and RMIT University, Victoria Australia funded by NeCTAR.
+Chiminey is a key product of the `Bioscience Data Platform: Tardis in the Cloud project <http://bioscience-data-platform.tumblr.com/>`_, which is a prject beween Monash University and RMIT University, Victoria Australia funded by NeCTAR.
 This project fosuses on bringing existing computational systems together in a way that allows scientists to seemslessly work with data from capture through to publication.

 See Y for more details